Holidaymakers choosing winter sun breaks to stay active, Jet2holidays survey finds

 What’s more, 71 per cent of holidaymakers have been on, or are considering, a winter sun holiday.

-A spokesperson for Jet2holidays, which commissioned the research, said: “A Winter Sun holiday provides so much choice.
+A spokesperson for Jet2holidays said: “A Winter Sun holiday provides so much choice.
 Whether it’s the allure of sun-soaked beaches, the excitement of bustling cityscapes, or the chance to take part in your favourite activity in great weather, holiday preferences are as unique as the people planning them.

 Visit www.jet2.com or www.jet2holidays.com